 When you take that a level deeper, people aren’t suited with the skills required of STEM jobs because STEM education isn’t readily available for many.
 Nor is it something being ingrained or even presented early enough - or often enough - in the lives of today's children.

-It’s an issue that affects all far and wide, but the problems in STEM education are especially profound for women and minorities.
+It’s an issue that affects all far and wide, but the problems in STEM education are especially profound for women and people of color.

 Here is a list of STEM statistics that tell a story.